The 9 Most Important Trout Rigs (With Pictures)

 How to tie it: Depending on the depth of the water, you can use either a fixed bobber or a slip bobber.

-So start by setting up one of these two bobber rigs, and instead of tying a bait hook to the end of the line, tie a 1/16 or 1/8 oz jig head to the end of the line.
-Next, you can bait the jig head with any of a wide variety of plastic lures, and you’re good to go.
+So start by setting up one of the two bobber rigs (as described above), and instead of tying a bait hook to the end of the line, tie a 1/16 or 1/8 oz jig head to the line.
+Next, you can bait the jig head with any of a wide variety of plastic lures, and you’re ready to start fishing.

-When to use it: This is a great option to use whenever you’re fishing over weed beds, and want to keep your lure just above the weeds.
+When to use it: This is a great trout fishing setup for beginners when fishing over weed beds, and when want to keep your lure just above the weeds.
 You can achieve this by setting exactly the right depth with your bobber.

-This trout rig is also great for drift fishing in streams and rivers, and again you can adjust the setting of your bobber to present the lure just above the bottom.
+This trout rig setup is also great for drift fishing in streams and rivers, and again you should adjust the setting of your bobber to present the lure just above the bottom.

-What this style of fishing achieves is that your jig will be slowly pulled up and then allowed to sink again.
+What this trout fishing setup achieves is that your jig will be slowly pulled up and then allowed to sink again.
 In the case of a plastic worm, this results in the worm wiggling through the water, which is highly attractive to most trout.

-See also: How do you rig for trolling trout?
+See also: How to rig when trolling for trout

-How to tie it: This is the simplest rig to tie in this collection.
-If you’re using fluorocarbon as your main line, you can tie that directly to the mushroom jig head of the ned rig and you’re good to go.
+How to tie it: This is the simplest fishing rig to tie in this collection.
+If you’re using fluorocarbon as your main line, you can tie that directly to the mushroom jig head of the ned rig and you’re ready to start fishing.
 If you’re using braided line as your main line, it’s best to use a 2 to 4 foot fluorocarbon leader, since that’s much less visible in the water.

 How to use it: Cast it out and let it sink to the bottom, then retrieve it for 3 or 4 feet with a jigging motion, and let it settle on the the bottom again.
 Repeat this until you get a bite.